sdaps/sdaps-class/sphinx/sdapsbase.rst

 .. macro:: \sdaps_context_begin_local:

-    Begins a context which automatically ends together with the current TeX group
+    Begins a context which automatically ends together with the current TeX group.

 Managing context variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^